sroitman/Onchocerca_Biomarker_Discovery/README.md

 - Sofia Roitman (New England Biolabs, Ipswich, MA, US)

 ## Processing pipeline for NCBI metagenome data: Cleaning dataset and identifying candidate sequences
+Metagenomic contigs were not aligned to the *Onchocerca volvulus* genome to allow for the identification of potential repeats/sequences that may not be present in the published genome.

 ### Step 1: Align metagenome data to reference genomes to remove contaminants
 - Script: job001-bwa-align-smansoni.sh